flux-framework/flux-core/doc/man1/flux-jobs.rst

 OUTPUT FORMAT
 =============

-The *--format* option can be used to specify an output format to flux-jobs(1) using Python's string format syntax.
+The :option:`--format` option can be used to specify an output format to flux-jobs(1) using Python's string format syntax.
 For example, the following is the format used for the default format: